spacetelescope/jwst/docs/jwst/targ_centroid/main.rst

    centered on the reference position.

 #. **Find the centroid**: The centroid of the source within the cutout is determined
-   using the photutils ApertureStats.centroid routine.
+   using the :meth:`~photutils.aperture.aperture.ApertureStats.centroid` routine.
    This yields the fitted x and y coordinates of the source in cutout pixel coordinates.

 #. **Transform coordinates**: The fitted position is transformed from cutout
    coordinates to full-frame detector coordinates, accounting for any subarray offsets.

+#. **Store TA position**: The measured source position in the TA verification
+   image is stored in the input data model's ``ta_xpos`` and ``ta_ypos`` attributes for reference.

 #. **Apply filter offsets**: The FILTEROFFSET reference file corrections are
    applied to the final x and y position.

-#. **Store results**: The corrected source position is stored in the output
+#. **Store source position**: The corrected source position is stored in the output
    data model's ``source_xpos`` and ``source_ypos`` attributes for use by subsequent calibration steps.